astro-tiptop/TIPTOP/docs/source/parameterFile.rst

 .. option:: Wavelength

    **Required**,
-   *Type : list of float*,
-   list of central wavelengths for each frame in meters. you can have more than one science target. needs explaining why the science sources can be multiple. (polychromatic? several targets? you can set many taget of the same wavelength by only setting more than one Zenith and Azimuth.
+   *Type : list of float or float*, list of central wavelengths for each frame in meters. you can have more than one science target. needs explaining why the science sources can be multiple. (polychromatic? several targets? you can set many taget of the same wavelength by only setting more than one Zenith and Azimuth but leaving the wavelength as a float.
 It produces one PSF per target.
 The number of PSF is the number of wavelength times the number of Azimuth/Zenith couple.

 .. option:: Zenith